Unsupervised Detection and Clustering of Malicious TLS Flows: Evaluation

 \paragraph{FDR.} To determine the real FDR of the \mlalgorithm detector, we first apply the selected configuration (0.05 fixed threshold) on one week of traffic from the Benign02 dataset, observing a total of 119 alarms, for a FDR of 0.031\%.
 To evaluate degradation over time, we then apply the detector again on almost four months of benign traffic (111 days corresponding to union of the Benign02 and Benign03 datasets in Table~\ref{tab:datasets_benign}), observing 708 alarms produced by 5 clusters, corresponding to a measured FDR of 0.032\%.
 Thus, the FDR remains stable even after several months.

-\ignore{ \paragraph{Semi-supervised detector.} A Random Forest classifier is trained on each of the clusters having at least 50 flows.
-For the training, flows of each cluster are used as positive class and benign flows, randomly sampled from the Benign01 dataset, are used as negative class.
-We evaluate training classifiers using a 1:1 and 1:5 class balance to evaluate how unbalancing training data with more benign traffic affects results.
-Additionally we evaluate a more conservative classification threshold than the default 0.5.
-Table~\ref{tab:detection_semisupervised_1day} shows the cumulative FDR of the classifiers on the training set, where an alarm is triggered if a flow matches any classifier.
-We also score classifiers using 5-fold cross-validation during training.
-For the interested reader, we provide these results in Table~\ref{tab:classification} in the Appendix.
-The best configuration uses 1:5 class balance with a conservative threshold of 0.8, and achieves a 0.03\% FDR.

-To determine the final FDR, we apply the best configuration on one week of benign traffic observing a measured FDR of 0.007\%, better than on the training set.
-The comparison of both detectors shows that the measured FDR of the semi-supervised detector (0.007\%) is better than that of the \mlalgorithm detector (0.032\%), but it requires to limit the detection to the 598 clusters with at least 50 flows.
-Thus, we believe the \mlalgorithm detector may be preferable unless minimizing false alarms is the main target. }

 \paragraph{False negative evaluation.} We also perform an experiment to validate that the chosen configuration of the \mlalgorithm detector is not too strict and still detects variations of flows in the clusters.
-For this experiment, we apply the clustering, using the same configuration as FD8, on 90\% randomly sampled flows of each cluster in the ground truth, reserving the other 10\% as testing data never seen by the model.
+For this experiment, we apply the clustering, using the same configuration as FD9, on 90\% randomly sampled flows of each cluster in the ground truth, reserving the other 10\% as testing data never seen by the model.
 We build an \mlalgorithm detector using the previously selected configuration of a fixed 0.05 threshold.
 We use the produced model to make predictions on the 10\% unseen flows.
-In this scenario, true positives are flows assigned to a cluster by a closest neighbor that shares the same manually assigned cluster in the ground truth.
-If a flow is not assigned to any cluster (no nearest neighbor) it is a false negative, as we know it is malicious.
-When the nearest neighbor of the flow is in a different ground truth cluster than the evaluated flow, we consider it a false positive since the output cluster is wrong.
+In this scenario, true positives (TPs) are flows assigned to a cluster by a closest neighbor that shares the same manually assigned cluster in the ground truth.
+If a flow is not assigned to any cluster (no nearest neighbor) it is a FN, as we know it is malicious.
+When the nearest neighbor of the flow is in a different ground truth cluster than the evaluated flow, we consider it a FP since the output cluster is wrong.
 We perform a 10-fold cross-validation, sampling different testing data each time.
-Five runs have 100\% true positives, and there are a total of 12 false negatives on all 10 runs, for a false negative rate of 0.029\%.
-No false positives are observed.
-This experiment confirms that the \mlalgorithm detector is capable of detecting previously unseen flows with low false negatives, and that the selected clustering configuration is not too strict.
+Five runs have 100\% TPs, and there are a total of 12 FNs on all 10 runs, for a FN rate of 0.029\%.
+No FPs are observed.
+This experiment confirms that the \mlalgorithm detector is capable of detecting previously unseen flows with low FNs, and that the selected clustering configuration is not too strict.